Supplementing Recurrent Neural Networks with Annealing to Solve Combinatorial Optimization Problems: NSP Ground State Energy

 We also know that each of the days only requires $W(d)=1$ amount of workforce.
 Therefore, the hard shift constraint is also satisfied since there is only one nurse assigned each day:

 However, the soft nurse constraint is broken exactly once because $5\%2=1$ where $\%$ is the modulo operator.
-This observation leaves exactly one day (here $d_5$) to which a nurse will be assigned to (in this case $n_1$) who has to work a day extra.
-Therefore,
+This observation leaves exactly one day (here $d_5$) to which a nurse will be assigned to (in this case $n_1$) who has to work an extra day.
+Therefore

-One can notice that it is energetically favorable to break the soft nurse constraint once than the hard shift constraint as $\gamma < \lambda$.
+One can notice that it is energetically favorable to break the soft nurse constraint once than the hard shift constraint as $\gamma < \lambda, \alpha$.
 Thus, a solution $X'$ that does not have any nurse working on $d_5$ can not be the ground state (see Tab.~\ref{tab:nsp_params}(b)).